Disclosure: Some links may be affiliate links. If you buy an item via links on our site, we may earn a commission. Learn more.

 Studies as shown that inactivity in seniors can accelerate the risk of this deterioration.
 It appears that the old saying, if you don’t use it, you lose it is particularly true in this case.
 This is why it is important to remain as active as possible as we grow older.

 Regular exercise can not only increase our physical and mental wellbeing, but it can also improve muscle strength, bone density, balance, coordination and reaction times and thus it can prevent the risk of falls.
+Performing balance and strength exercises on a regular basis can be an effective way of building muscle strength as well as improving coordination.

 Performing simple activities regularly such as walking, dancing and swimming can prove beneficial.
 Gentle exercise such as Tai Chi that focuses on slow movements is also particularly suited to seniors and studies have shown it can potentially benefit anyone suffering with osteoarthritis (source) and it can help to maintain bone density (source).